How to Look Up If a Name Is Trademarked

 Pro Tip:

-When using TESS, search for variations of your name, including different spellings, plural forms, and phonetic similarities.
+When using the search database for variations of your name, including different spellings, plural forms, and phonetic similarities.
 For example, if your brand name is "Bright Light," also search for "BrightLite" or "BriteLight."

 Step 2: Check State Trademark Databases